afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

 1. Write code
 2. Build docker container image
 3. Push docker image to docker registry (cloud/self-hosted)
-4. Deploy the container to production server using a orchestration technology like Docker swarm or Kubernetes
+4. Deploy the container to production server

-### Write Code (and run on you local machine)
+### 1. Write Code (and run on you local machine)

-Some people like to keep their host machine clean and write code and develop using docker.
-That being said, your development machine won't contain anything like Java or Maven.
-You write the code and you keep a container running, all the changes you make that appears in the container.
-But, I find this hard and I moved on from this strategy.
-I like to keep my development environment as it is in my host machine.
-Once the development part is done then I containerize the code.
-So the important thing to remember -
+Some people like to keep their development machine clean and write code to develop application only using docker.
+That means, your development machine won't contain anything like Java, maven/grade, tomcat etc. You write the code and you keep a container running, all the changes you make that appears in the container and the container has all the necessary tools to build your code and run it.

+But, some people including me don't like this, so I moved from this strategy.
+I like I like to keep my development environment as it is.
+But if you're someone who like to use docker while developing the application you can do so.
+But be aware, you might need to learn how to integrate the workflow with your favorite IDE.
+A simple example would be running the application in debugging mode won't just help you to debug.
+You need to enable remote debugging if you run the source code inside a docker container.

+My team use their development machine to develop the application locally, once the development part is done then we containerize the source code to deploy it over QA/Stage/Production environment.
+So the important thing to remember is -

 > **You don't need do develop inside docker to deploy in docker**

-Most of the time to develop your application, you need external dependency like a database or a object storage server installed on your machine.
+Most of the time to develop your application, you need external dependencies installed on your machine like a database server for instance.
 That's where you can really utilize the power of docker.
 Let's say you require a mongodb, activemq and a storage server to develop you code.
-You can run those external dependency in docker container.
+You can run those external dependency in docker containers.
 I use  [docker-compose](https://docs.docker.com/compose/gettingstarted/) in this situation  where multiple containers need to be run in my local machine.
 Here is an example.

 `docker-compose.yml`